Shaylly/Shaylly/README.md

 > :pushpin: ***Falando sobre coisas pessoais:***

-- 🎉 Meu aniversário é dia no 14/07
+- 🎉 My birthday is on the 14/07
-- 👨‍💻 Gosto de programar
+- 👨‍💻 I like programming
-- 😜 Gosto de mentir, mas no sentido bom
+- 😜 I like to lie, but in a good way
-- :male_sign:  Pronouns: Ele/dele
+- :male_sign: Pronouns: He/it
-- ⚡ Curiosidade: eu gosto de codificar, ouvir música, comer e blá blá blá .
-Eu não gosto de tudo, exceto meus gostos!
+- ⚡ Fun fact: I like to code, listen to music, eat and blah blah blah.
+I don't like everything except my likes!!